imjang57/garret/content/tools/vim-basics.md

 Vim provide incremental search.
 This is helpful when you know only a part of the phrase.
 After `:set incsearch`, vim will start searching by everytime you type.

 The `searchtext` can be regular expression.
+For example:

+- delete lines which are matched to pattern : `:g/pattern/d`
+- delete empty lines : `:g/^$/d`
+- delete lines which are include hello : `:g/hello/d`